Aanchal24-01/FaceRecognition-Attendance_project/README.md

 3.In attendanceProject, firstly, images of the person are imported then encodings of the images are found out by findEncodings() function.
 ![encoding](https://user-images.githubusercontent.com/85822746/170772384-cae15c72-959b-4e9f-9070-4260ba531b34.PNG)

-4.After that by accesiing webcam another image is taken with encoding of the second image and then comparision is done
+4.After that by accessing webcam another image is taken with encoding of the second image and then comparision is done
 ![comparison](https://user-images.githubusercontent.com/85822746/170772429-c3d51c8e-40db-4b47-a914-2ae3d2404ca7.PNG)

-5.Images are examined and marked through the function markAttendnace() and their live attendance is marked in a Attendance.csv file time with name and .
+5.Images are examined and marked through the function markAttendnace() and their live attendance is marked in a Attendance.csv file with name and time.
 ![markatten](https://user-images.githubusercontent.com/85822746/170772478-823e4261-e0bf-4161-8cf2-2f32b9512214.PNG)

 **OUTPUT-**